 11. Hippo Video

-Hippo Video enables you to create tutorials by using your screen capture, webcam, and audio in HD quality.
+Hippo Video is advanced video software and video hosting platform that enables you to create tutorials in HD quality by using your screen capture, webcam, and audio.
 While recording, you can annotate, highlight mouse-clicks, erase, and more.
 What is special about Hippo Video is that it has a robust reporting engine.
 For example, you can track how many people have watched and shared your video, see the locations you got video visits from, and get information about viewers’ likes and dislikes.

 Cost: There’s a free plan.
 The paid version starts at $15/month.

-Panopto is an online video platform with built-in multi-camera video recording software.
+Panopto is an online platform with built-in multi-camera video recording software.
 It allows you to capture video from your screen(s) and simultaneously record an unlimited number of video feeds with the help of a webcam, a camcorder, and more.
 Panopto’s video editor makes it easy to trim unwanted sections, switch between different video feeds, and even embed quizzes, polls, and surveys.
-With Panopto, you can live stream your video tutorials and instantly share the recordings when the broadcast ends.
+This online tutorial making software also allows you to live stream your instructional videos and share the recordings instantly when the broadcast ends.

 Cost: Upon request.
 Free trial.

-Animoto is an easy tutorial video maker that allows you to create step-by-step tutorials in a matter of minutes, with no editing experience.
-To make a video, you simply need to choose a storyboard template, upload your photos and video clips, or select from the Getty Images stock library, and customize the template by changing the colors, adding text and music.
+Animoto is another video tutorial builder with lots of great customizable video templates.
+To make a tutorial video, you simply need to choose a storyboard template, upload your photos and video clips, or select from the Getty Images stock library, and customize the template by changing the colors, adding text and music.

-Moovly is another video tutorial maker that offers the ability to create videos with customizable templates.
-You can make video lessons simply by dragging and dropping your images, video clips, and music into pre-built templates.
-The tool allows you to quickly personalize everything: colors, footage, background, sounds, and more.
+Moovly is another video tutorial maker with lots of great customizable video templates.
+You can make a tutorial video simply by dragging and dropping your images, clips, and music into pre-built templates.
+The tool allows you to quickly personalize everything: colors, footage, animated backgrounds, sounds, and more.

 Cost: From $24.92/month (annual billing).
 Free trial.